Fields of Study: Humanities, Social Sciences, Science, Engineering

 To demonstrate cultural sensitivity and keep a good relationship with professors, take all academic questions to UCEAP staff before approaching the instructor.

-Fall grades are not usually available until late February or mid March due to the NTU calendar and Chinese New Year holidays.
-Spring grades are usually available in early August.
+Fall grades are not usually available until late February or mid March due to the NTU calendar and Lunar New Year holidays.
+Spring grades are usually available in late September.